Steve Franken: Early life and career

 Immediately after Dobie Gillis was cancelled, Franken was cast as Lieutenant Samwell "Sanpan" Panosian in the Gary Lockwood series The Lieutenant episode "To Take Up Serpents", the first television series created by Gene Roddenberry.
 He played other military roles, such as a decorated U.S. flier turned arms-dealer and traitor in "The Gun Runner Raid" episode of The Rat Patrol and as a P.O.W. lieutenant in Follow Me, Boys!.
 From 1966 to 1971, he appeared in various roles in at least six episodes of Bewitched.

 Franken appeared as the drunken waiter Levinson in the 1968 Blake Edwards film The Party, alongside Peter Sellers.
 One journalist, writing on the fortieth anniversary of the film, stated:

 Rivaling Sellers with one of The Partys stand-out performances: Steve Franken as the increasingly inebriated butler, slathering on a layer of slapstick to the proceedings with his incontinent antics.
 Franken's interaction with his vexed supervisor, his drunken stroll through the shallow indoor pool, his struggle to rescue the roast chicken perched precariously atop a bewigged socialite's bouffant hairdo: all comedy gold.

+In 1970, he starred with Jerry Lewis in the comedy film Which Way to the Front?

 From 1970 to 1973, he appeared five times on Love, American Style.
 He appeared as Officer Albert Porter in three episodes of Adam-12 from 1971 to 1972 as well as Ralph Salisbury in the 1971 episode "The Ferret."
 In 1972, he appeared as Jonas Lasser on the season three episode "The Courtship of Mary's Father's Daughter" on The Mary Tyler Moore Show.

 He appeared on Barney Miller in 1975 (episode: "The Arsonist") and again in 1981 (episode: "Resignation").
 In 1979, he starred as Tom Voorhies alongside Michael Constantine in Disney's The North Avenue Irregulars.
 He appeared with Peter Sellers in 1980's The Fiendish Plot of Dr. Fu Manchu.

 He acted and directed in various episodes of Insight.
 He appeared in small roles in such contemporary television series as Murphy Brown, The King of Queens and Seinfeld.
 From 2002 to 2003, he provided voices for Law & Order computer games.
 He voiced Professor Eugene Atwater in the animated series Road Rovers.

 He voice-acted as Rundle in the 1993 Batman: The Animated Series episode "The Mechanic" and was Mr. Beal in Detention episodes "Little Miss Popular" and "Comedy of Terrors" (both 1999).
 The following year, he voiced the role of Mr. Janus in the episode "Grounded" of Static Shock and provided voices in Smurfs (1981), The Adventures of Don Coyote and Sancho Panda (1990), and Spawn (1997).

 Death

-Franken died on August 24, 2012, at a nursing and rehabilitation center in Canoga Park, California, of complications from cancer, aged 80.
+Franken died on August 24, 2012, at a nursing and rehabilitation center in Canoga Park, California, of complications from cancer, at the age of 80.
 He had three daughters, two from his first marriage to Julia Carter, and one from his second marriage to Jean Garrett.
 He was the second cousin of actor and politician Al Franken.